primdugno/primdugno/README.md

 ## Hi! <img src="https://raw.githubusercontent.com/primdugno/primdugno/master/assets/hand-wave.gif" width="30px"/>
 <p>
-  My name is Primiano and I'm an <strong>Android Developer</strong> from Italy,<br>
-  constantly trying to improve and learn new things.<br>
+  My name is Primiano and I'm an <strong>Android Developer</strong> from Italy, constantly trying to improve and learn new things.<br>
   Needless to say, I'm crazy about technology, science and "nerdy" things.
 </p>
 <br>
 <p>
   🌍 Based in Pescara, Italy 🇮🇹<br>
-  🌱 I'm currently playing with <a href="https://developer.android.com/jetpack/compose" target="blank">Jetpack Compose</a><br>
+  🌱 Currently playing with <a href="https://developer.android.com/jetpack/compose" target="blank">Jetpack Compose</a><br>
-  🗯️ UX/UI Design seems like the next cool thing I'm going to delve into<br>
+  🗯️ UX/UI Design seems like the next cool thing I'm going to learn about<br>
   🎯 Becoming a better professional!
 </p>
 <br>